 It should include supporting evidence for your narrative thesis.
-Usually, it is made in the form of your experiences and your reflections on your experiences.
-You should also note the passage of time in your body sections, so make sure that the reader is aware of when and how certain events take place.
+Usually, it is presented in the form of your experiences and your reflections on these events.
+You should also note the passage of time in your body sections, so make sure that the reader is aware of when and how each specific chapter took place.

-Simply, it should include a conclusion of the events and experiences discussed in the essay.
-You should also come to a moral of the story.
-It is a moment where you show what you have learned from your experiences or how your experiences changed your life.
+Naturally, it should include a conclusion to the events and experiences discussed throughout the essay.
+Students should also come to discover a life lesson by going through the story.
+It is a moment where you show what you have learned from your experiences or how previous events have changed your life.

 Take our piece of advice and write your personal essay in 5 paragraphs.
-One for the introduction, two-three paragraphs for the body section and one for the conclusion.
+Use one for the introduction, two-three for the body section and one for the conclusion.
 Doing so allows one to put together a solid outline from the start.
 Nonetheless, keep in mind that you do not need to be limited to five paragraphs as long as you have all three sections covered in the personal essay.

 Start with engaging opening sentence

-Open your essay with an introductory section that will be engaging and interesting for your reader.
-In the opening section, introduce the key characters of the essay as well as the central theme or themes.
-It should also present the central question of the essay.
+Open your personal essay with an introductory section that will be engaging and interesting for your reader.
+In the opening section, introduce the principal characters of the story as well as the central theme or themes.
+It should also present the fundamental question of the essay.

 Write from your unique point of view

 You are free to write from your point of view or in your own unique style.
-In contrast to other types of essay, writing from your perspective or in your unique manner is welcomed.
+In contrast to other types of essay, writing from your perspective or in your personal manner is welcomed.

 Take the characters into account

 Be sure to describe your characters from all angles.
 Even though it is your real life experiences, you should still consider storytelling elements like the plot and characters.
-Using these elements in your writing will keep your reader engaged and help your essay flow smoothly.
+Using these ingredients in your writing will keep your reader engaged and help your essay flow smoothly.

 Shed light on a deep truth